 Two invasive (non-native) mosquito species have spread to several California cities and there is the potential for them to become established in Ventura County.
-Since 2014, the Vector Control Program has deployed specially designed traps at various locations to monitor for the presence of Aedes aegypti (the yellow fever mosquito) and Aedes albopictus (the Asian tiger mosquito).
-To date, neither species has been detected in Ventura County.
+Since 2014, the Vector Control Program has deployed specially designed traps at various locations to monitor for the presence of Aedes aegypti and Aedes albopictus.
+The first detection of Aedes aegypti occurred in early September 2020, in Simi Valley.

 Unlike most native mosquito species, Aedes aegypti and Aedes albopictus commonly bite during the day.
 Both species are small black mosquitoes with white stripes on their back and on their legs.
 They can be found inside and outside houses and buildings.
 They can lay eggs in any small artificial or natural container or surface that holds as little as a teaspoon of water.
 Common items like potted plant saucers, rain barrels, bird baths, tires, and equipment can be used as development sites by the larvae of these mosquitoes.
 Eggs are laid on dry surfaces and hatch later when water contacts them.
 Eggs can dry out and survive for 6 or more months.